mdombro/CSC172/Labs/Lab4/README.txt

-PROGRAMMER: Gregory Hunkins
+PROGRAMMER: Matthew Dombroski
-PARTNER(S): Matthew Dombroski
+PARTNER(S): Greg Hunkins
-CONTACT: ghunkins@u.rochester.edu
+CONTACT: mdombros@u.rochester.edu

-LAB4 DESCRIPTION: Lab4 focused on implementing a simple LinkedList using generic programming.
-A LinkedList with methods insert, delete, contains, lookup, isEmpty, and printList was programmed.
-All testing of the methods in the main function was successful.
-The Lab folder itself contains a README.txt file with basic information, the Lab4.java program, and an OUTPUT.txt with basic output of the Lab4.java program.
+LAB4 DESCRIPTION: Lab 4 focused on writing a class to maintain a singly linked list.
+The functions for insert, delete, contains, lookup, printList and isEmpty were implemented per the lab write-up sepcifications.
+All methods were tested to work as expected with a sample output file attached.